-Breath and Saliva Alcohol Testing Questions and Answers
+Breath and Saliva Alcohol Test in El Paso and Horizon City, TX

-UCare Urgent Care is proud to provide breath and saliva alcohol testing to employers, employees, and workplaces.
-For more information, call us or simply walk-in.
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+UCare Urgent Care and Walk-In Clinic are proud to provide breath and saliva alcohol testing to employers, employees, and workplaces.
+For more information, contact us or simply walk-in.
+We are conveniently located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 Alcohol testing is an increasingly important aspect of workplace management and occupational medicine.
 In order to ensure workplaces are safe for all involved, it is essential to also ensure workers are free from intoxication.
-At UCare Urgent Care in El Paso, TX, our occupational medicine doctors would be more than happy to assist your workplace in this endeavor by providing accurate, effective, and secure breath and saliva alcohol tests.
+At UCare Urgent Care and Walk-In Clinic in El Paso, TX and Horizon City, TX our occupational medicine doctors would be more than happy to assist your workplace in this endeavor by providing accurate, effective, and secure breath and saliva alcohol tests.